A shot or series of shots that are frequently reused in a show. Copies of this footage are kept on hand and spliced into a show as needed.

 A lot of people are kind of ticked at Disney because some bright light has discovered that they reuse animation from one movie to another, such as any scene when characters are dancing (with Robin Hood obviously being the worst offender).
 Another is a pair of scenes from the 1967 Jungle Book film and the 1963 The Sword in the Stone movie.
 In Sword in the Stone, the main character comes home and is promptly tackled by a pair of dogs that give his face a good licking.
 The same animation is used in The Jungle Book, though due to the latter film being produced later (and with a noticeably higher budget), the animation is better.
 Mowgli comes to visit his wolf family and is promptly tackled by two of them and his face is licked in much the same manner.
 Another Jungle Book example would be the scene where Baloo and Bagheera are shown escaping with Mowgli from the Bandar-Log, which reused footage from the climax of The Wind in the Willows segment of The Adventures of Ichabod and Mr. Toad.

-Winnie the Pooh is also a pretty big contender, reusing footage from & The Blustery Day in And Tigger Too!, as well as using some footage from The Jungle Book for the epilogue for Many Adventures, which combined all three short films in one feature-length film.
+Winnie the Pooh is also a pretty big contender, reusing footage from & The Blustery Day in And Tigger Too!, as well as using some footage from The Jungle Book for the epilogue for Many Adventures.

 It was a different world when these films were made - the home market didn't exist, and the odds that someone would watch The Jungle Book and Sword in the Stone back-to-back (or close enough to recognize the similarities) were minuscule.